lcalisto/workshop-postgis-raster/README.md

 ```sql
 SELECT AddRasterConstraints('schema_name'::name, 'porto_ndvi2'::name,'rast'::name);
 ```

+**Example 3 - The TPI functions**

+Current implemented TPI function inside POSTGIS uses map algebra with a callback function.
+We can analyse thouse functions to better understand map algebra.
+In *public* schema functions there are two functions for TPI:

+1. *public._st_tpi4ma* - The callback function used in map algebra.

+2. *public.st_tpi* - The TPI function that calls the previous function.
+Please note that there are two *st_tpi* functions, they diverge in the number of inputs they allow.
+In the end both functions perform the same action.

+Take some time to analyse these functions and how they perform.

-For more information about PostGIS map algebra, please check the documentation:
+**For more information about PostGIS map algebra, please check the documentation:**

 MapAlgebra with expression:
 [https://postgis.net/docs/RT_ST_MapAlgebra_expr.html](https://postgis.net/docs/RT_ST_MapAlgebra_expr.html)